 How do you sort a two-dimensional array in Python easily without importing libraries?
-Thankfully, there are some native functions in Python which make sorting arrays a breeze.
+Thankfully, some native functions in Python make sorting arrays a breeze.

 ---|---|---|---|